nicolasmauhe/computational_finance/README.md

 ### Download the course

-This is the way to go if you have python 2.7, jupyter notebook and some pytho packages(matplotlib, pandas, numpy, bt) installed.
+This is the way to go if you have python, jupyter notebook and some pytho packages(matplotlib, pandas, numpy, bt) installed.
 You can modify / save the course, and use the full ressources of your computer.
 Right-click on [here](https://github.com/nicolasmauhe/computational_finance/raw/master/course.ipynb) and "save target as".

 ### Launch the course online